Do you want to expand your medical experience abroad?

 Social programs are sometimes exclusive depending on the country and activity.

-*Airplane tickets are not included in the price.
-Neither are vaccines or a visas (if necessary).
+*Transportation costs like airplane tickets are not included in the price.
+Neither are vaccines or visas (if necessary).

 Does this sound like music in your ears?

 Do you think you’re the perfect person to participate in SCOPE?
 Then let’s talk about the application process!

 Upload your motivation letter + CV + addendum of Social Engagement and Extracurricular Activities in the Google Form.

 Your CV should include: